-2.2 Honours degree or above (or equivalent) in any subject
+- 2:1 honours degree or above in any subject.

-A third or an ordinary degree will be considered with appropriate professional experience
+- Other degree classifications will be considered with appropriate professional experience.

-Candidates with no formal qualifications, who can demonstrate a capability and engagement in appropriate CPD, will be considered under the University's Recognition of Prior Learning (RPL) procedures, and may need to complete an appropriate bridging module before undertaking the PgCert.
+- Candidates with no formal qualifications, who can demonstrate a capability and engagement in appropriate CPD, will be considered on an individual basis.

 Months of entry

 Developing effective leadership skills and capacity is central to improving organisational success and enhancing the quality of service delivery within the NHS.
 This innovative and flexible programme is designed to address the leadership challenge facing the NHS.
 It is aimed at those who wish to take on a more proactive leadership role within their workplace and affect positive change in the workplace